taskbase/tb-grid/README.md

 However, there are also some things bootstrap didn't get right.

 1. The classes aren't scoped or namespaced.
-And `.container` and `.row` aren't that exotic that there would be no accidental collisions.
+Furthermore `.container` and `.row` aren't that exotic that there would be no accidental collisions.
 2. It requires too much nesting: `.container` > `.row` > `.col`.
 It would be great if we could drop the `.container`.
-3. At 50kb minified (only the gridsystem!), it's not exactly small
+3. At 50kb minified (only the grid system!), it's not exactly small
 4. The gutters / gaps need hacking with additional padding or `overflow: hidden`.

 `tb-grid` addresses all those gripes with bootstrap and frankly with all other grid systems we know (foundation, skeleton, ...).

 ## 🤯 What is `tb-grid`?

 `tb-grid` is a reverse engineered bootstrap 12 column grid built with **modern css**.
 This means it's utilizing features such as css grid.
-Like that we can reverse enginineer bootstrap's column system in less than 100 lines of scss, which translates into roughly 300 lines of css - around 7kb!
+Like that we can reverse engineer bootstrap's column system in less than 100 lines of scss, which translates into roughly 300 lines of css - around 7kb!

 ## 🚀 How can I install `tb-grid`?